The Latest: US trade partners around the world react to Trump's new tariffs

 “The Federal Council notes with great regret that, despite the progress made in bilateral talks and Switzerland’s very constructive stance from the outset, the US intends to impose unilateral additional tariffs on imports from Switzerland,” the government said in a post on X.

-Trump has raised the tariff rate on U.S. imports from Canada to 35% from 25%, effective Friday.
+U.S. President Donald Trump has raised the tariff rate on U.S. imports from Canada to 35% from 25%, effective Friday, citing a lack of cooperation on illicit drugs.

 Trump earlier had threatened to impose the higher tariff on Canada if no deal was reached by Friday, his deadline for reaching trade agreements with dozens of countries.

-Canada was not included in Trump’s updated list of tariff rates on other countries announced late Thursday.
+Canada wasn't included in Trump’s updated list of tariff rates on other countries announced late Thursday.
 Those import duties are due to take effect on Aug.
 7.

 Malaysia hails ‘significant achievement’ in 19% tariff rate